-The corners are represented graphically by four quadrants on the signature menu which correspond to the corner symbols on the front of the monitor.
+The corners are represented graphically by four quadrants on the signature menu which correspond to the press corners.
 For example, in the signature detail above, the upper-left quadrant is filled in while the remaining three quadrants are empty.
 This indicates that the Left Rear corner is currently displayed.
 If all four quadrants are filled in, the Total is currently displayed.
 To select other corners: